Jofou/johaniefournier.com/public/blog/st_lawrence_lowlands_precipitation_eda/index.md

 ### Precipitation data

 We will extract precipitation data from the AgERA5 dataset using the KrigR package.
+The AgERA5 dataset provides high-resolution climate data, including precipitation, temperature, and wind speed, for global climate research.

 <img src="index.markdown_strict_files/figure-markdown_strict/unnamed-chunk-3-1.png" width="800" />